imkk-000/healthcheck-my-pc/readme.md

 ## Features

-- [X] Get Processes By Process Name
+- [X] Get processes by process name
-- [X] Get Information Each Process Such As CPU, Memory, Network, Uptime
+- [X] Get information each process such as CPU, Memory, Network, Uptime
-- [X] Get PC Uptimes
-- [ ] Run Inside Docker
+- [X] Run server inside docker
-- [ ] Zip Data Before Send
+- [ ] Zip data before send
 - [ ] Encrypt with RSA

 ## How to build client